Cellosaurus logo

 An important rule is that we always include in a Cellosaurus entry the references for the papers from which we have extracted information that was added to that entry.

-For hybridomas we do not capture references pertinent to the use of the monoclonal antibody (mAB) produced by the hybridoma as this is outside of the scope of the Cellosaurus.
+For hybridomas we do not capture references pertinent to the use of the monoclonal antibody (mAB) produced by the hybridoma as this is outside of the scope of Cellosaurus.
 We make an exception for papers that report the exact molecular target of the mAb as this information is useful to describe the hybridoma.

 If you believe we are missing a reference to a paper that should be included in a Cellosaurus entry, please let us know so that we can add it.